Nockamixon State Park

 Windsurfing: Tohickon Boat Launch is popular for windsurfing.
 All boating regulations apply to wind surfboards, including the permits listed above.

-Whitewater Releases: Water is released from the dam on the first full weekend of November and the third weekend in March.
-The release provides an opportunity for whitewater enthusiasts to experience the thrilling run down Tohickon Creek to the Delaware River.
+Whitewater Releases: Conditions permitting, water is released from the dam on the first full weekend of November and the third weekend in March.
+The release provides an opportunity for whitewater enthusiasts to experience a thrilling run down Tohickon Creek to the Delaware River.
+Class IV rapids are sometimes achieved.
+Check the advisories tab for updates.

 Explore the Calendar of Events for the exact dates of the releases.

-Volunteers, park employees and Pennsylvania Fish and Boat Commission employees have installed fish habitat structures throughout the lake.
-A map showing the structures, water depths and specific features of the lake is available at the park office and the marina office.
+Volunteers, park employees, and Pennsylvania Fish and Boat Commission employees have installed fish habitat structures throughout the lake.
+A map showing the structures, water depths, and specific features of the lake is available at the park office, the marina office, and on the park website.
+Pennsylvania Fish and Boat Commission regulations and laws apply.
 Fish Habitat Structures Map

 Hunting and Firearms: About 3,500 acres are open to hunting, trapping and the training of dogs during established seasons.
 Common game species are deer, pheasant, rabbit and turkey.
 All of Nockamixon is included in the Pennsylvania Game Commission’s Special Regulations Area for Southeastern Pennsylvania.
 Certain park areas are open to archery hunting only.
+No live birds may be released for training.
 Contact the park office for additional information.
-Hunting is available in the adjacent State Game Land 157.
+Hunting is available in the adjacent State Game Lands 157.

 Hunting woodchucks, also known as groundhogs, is prohibited.
 Dog training is only permitted from the day following Labor Day through March 31 in designated hunting areas.
 The Department of Conservation and Natural Resources and the Pennsylvania Game Commission rules and regulations apply.
 Contact the park office for ADA accessible hunting information.